Feral (book): Outcomes

-The authorities responded to the floods with engineering projects such as constructing raised linear walls and embankments along the River Kent in Kendal, but there has also been a commitment to making use of natural flood control.
+authorities mainly responded to the floods with engineering projects such as constructing raised linear walls and embankments along the River Kent in Kendal).
 A small deculverting scheme has been trialled in Kendal and upstream measures are planned "to slow the flow of water and provide wider environmental benefits across the catchment".
 In 2022 a programme to restore and improve rivers in the Lake District won the European Riverprize.

+There has been evidence of the National Trust distancing itself from the sheep-centric vision it inherited from past benefactors such as Beatrix Potter.
+Farming advocacy group Restore Trust characterised the Trust’s plan to restore 250,000 hectares for nature recovery as excessive and damaging to farming communities, but in 2022 National Trust members rejected a proposal to cease its involvement in rewilding.